dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-invaders.md

 One method that I have in here is a method similar to that of the [lodash get method](/2018/09/24/lodash_get/) where I can pass an object, then a string that is a path to a value in that object, and then an optional default value to return in the vent that there is not a value at that path location.
 Another method that I have here is a kind of get a value within a range by a number between 0 and 1 method.
 This is another kind of method that helps with something that seems to happen fairly often when making this kind of a project.
 That is that I give the method a value between 0 and 1, which can also be the result of a Math random call, and then the next values are a range of values, a kind of min and max so that they return value is the per value that is between these values.

 I then have my create canvas method that I started when working out my collection if vanilla javaScript canvas examples.
-When it comes to those examples I started each project from the ground up, as I do with these examples, rather than using [some kind of canvas framework](/2021/08/27/js-javascript-example-canvas-module/).
+When it comes to those examples I started each project from the ground up, as I do with these examples, rather than using [some kind of canvas framework](/2021/08/27/js-javascript-example-canvas-module/) for better or worse that is one of rules when it came to making that series of examples.
+However I made one little exception from one project to the next, and that exception was this method.

 ```js
 var utils = {};